1. Call for Entries

 6. Design Subcategories

-These are the different architectural and urban design programs and scales for projects submitted under Academic Production:
+These are the different architectural and urban design programs and

 6.1.
 Urban Design